 Filtering - While the Internet holds many innovative and effective instructional tools, it can also be home to content that isn’t appropriate for students to see.
 All schools are mandated to implement Internet filtering by the Child Internet Protection Act but that protection can be costly.
 In order to make the best use of our resources, EDCOE organizes a consortium across the entire county to secure lower pricing on our web filtering technology.
 In addition to organizing the group purchasing, EDCOE also allows school districts to utilize our web filtering hardware as well to better maximize resources.

 Firewall - In today’s modern computer networks, a firewall is an essential security appliance that keeps students and educators safe.
 Firewalls control access to important resources and protect against hacking and other malicious activities.
 Unfortunately, firewalls can also be very expensive, especially for smaller school districts.
 With this in mind, EDCOE offers firewall services to El Dorado County school districts to protect their networks and to alleviate the financial burden of having to provide their own firewall.

-Technical Advisory Group (TAG)
+Technology Advisory Group (TAG)

-The Technical Advisory Group is a team of technology support personnel from school districts in El Dorado County who meet bi-monthly to foster collaboration and maximize resources through idea-sharing, group purchasing, and providing mutual support.
+The Technology Advisory Group is a team of technology support personnel from school districts in El Dorado County who meet bi-monthly to foster collaboration and maximize resources through idea-sharing, group purchasing, and providing mutual support.
 EDCOE administers the TAG group and membership is open to any education agency in El Dorado County.